ArenKDesai/Aren-s-Notes/Big Data Systems/Google Cloud Platform - CS544.md

 BigQuery uses Colossus Storage, so that is what's billed.

 ## Colossus
 Users can create buckets that contian objects (or files).
+Applications can switch HDFS and GCS.